allegheny/cmpsc195sp12/source/syllabus.markdown

 # "What is my grade?"

-I am notgoing to tell you.
+I am not going to tell you.

 "But why?," you ask.